jumpscale7/jumpscale6_docs/docs/source/spaces/Doc_Jumpscale_Devel/Docs/HowToWriteMacros/DocManipulatingWikiMacro.rst

-how to manipulate the doc content
+How to Manipulate the Doc Content
 *********************************